yu4u/age-gender-estimation/README.md

 This is a Keras implementation of a CNN for estimating age and gender from a face image [1, 2].
 In training, [the IMDB-WIKI dataset](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) is used.

-- [XXX] Clean up whole project; use tensorflow.keras
+- [Aug.
+21, 2020] Refactored; use tensorflow.keras
 - [Jun.
 30, 2019] [Another PyTorch-based project](https://github.com/yu4u/age-estimation-pytorch) was released
 - [Nov.
 12, 2018] Enable Adam optimizer; seems to be better than momentum SGD
 - [Sep.
 23, 2018] Demo from directory